EdwardAndress/pages-test/index.md

 {% include navbar.html %}
 :star::star:

-A long sentence with a linebreak \n in the middle of it
+A long sentence with a linebreak\ in the middle of it

 # Principles for whatever in the stuff